hatari/hatari/readme.txt

 For compiling Hatari, you need a C compiler (preferably GNU C), and a working CMake installation (see http://www.cmake.org/ for details).

 CMake can generate makefiles for various flavours of "Make" (like GNU-Make) and various IDEs like Xcode on Mac OS X. To run CMake, you've got to pass the path to the sources of Hatari as parameter, for example run the following if you are in the topmost directory of the Hatari source tree:
 	cmake .

+If you're tracking Hatari version control, it's preferable to do the build in a separate build directory as above would overwrite the (non-CMake) Makefiles coming with Hatari:
+	mkdir -p build
+	cd build
+	cmake ..

 Have a look at the manual of CMake for other options.
 Alternatively, you can use the "cmake-gui" program to configure the sources with a graphical application.

 For your convenience we also ship an old-fashioned configure script which can be used as a wrapper for running cmake.
 Type "./configure --help" to see the options of this script.